Jump to Recipe

 How Do I Make Carne Asada?

-1. CREATE THE MARINADE: In a large mixing bowl whisk together the marinade ingredients.
+Step 1.
+Create Marinade: In a large mixing bowl whisk together the marinade ingredients.
 Pour the marinade in a large ziplock bag and add the marinade and then the flank steak.
 Seal and massage the marinade into the steak.
 Refrigerate for 2 hours.

-2. GRILL THE FLANK STEAK: When you’re ready to grill preheat the grill to medium-high.
+Step 2.
+Grill: When you’re ready to grill preheat the grill to medium-high.
 Grill steaks for 7 to 10 minutes per side, turning once for medium-rare or until the steak reaches 140 degrees for medium rare.

 Grilled Carne Asada on cutting board

-How Do I Use This Authentic Carne Asada Recipe?
+How do I Use This BBQ Carne Asada

 There are many ways you can use this grilled meat but here are a few favorites: